pppppwj/STATS-506/README.md

 Assume we have done it N times, then we will get n different optimal lambda values and n AUC values for N models’ performances.
 Then we use the mean value of those lambdas to build our final model for whole data and use the mean value of those AUC value as our estimation of the final model performance.

-4. Margin effect part & model interpretation part: (haven’ t done yet)
+4. Model interpretation part:
-We need to show the margin effect of people’ s eating habits on diabetes status with and without insurance.
-And conclude whether there are significant differences.
-Besides, we also need to interpret our model for solving our main problem.
+We need to interpret our model for solving our main problem.

-5. Other things can be improved: (haven’ t done yet)
+5. Other things can be improved:
 *	Parallel coding: for the cross-validation part and the randomly choose test data N times part we can use parallel skills to improve the efficiency of our program.
-*	Because we have approximately 15000 observations and only one tenth of then are having diabetes problem, that means our data is quite not balance.
-Besides using the AUC to measure model performance, to better handle this data, we can generate some new observations with diabetes problem using resampling skills like bootstrap to rebuild our model.